Fort Walton Beach DMV Formal Review Hearing Attorney

 - 30 days Hard No Driving for a 1st offense if you consented to a breath test at the time of arrest.

-- 90 days Hard No Driving for a 1st time offense if you refused the breath test at the time of arrest.
+- 90 days Hard No Driving for a 1st offense if you refused the breath test at the time of arrest.

 Fortunately, once you have completed your period of hard no driving, you will be eligible to receive an additional temporary driving permit.
 In Florida, you will be required to attend and complete DUI School, whether you end up being convicted or not.